MANAGEMT 7104 - Marketing Management

 - Digital Feedback on assignments – PDF of assignment rubric & video feedback (MP4)

-Learning Activities SummaryThe sessions are listed below.
-Every student will need to stand up (in their group) in class twice throughout the semester and make a two minute "slice of life" presentation which is part of the participation component of the course.
-We’ll nominate these "slice of life presentations on the first night.
+Learning Activities SummaryWe have three intensive sessions, each goes for six hours on a Friday and a Saturday.
+Every student will need to stand up (in threes) in class once in each session and make a two minute “slice of life” presentation which is part of the participation component of the course.
+We’ll insert these “slice of life presentations at various points through the sessions.